Pioneers play pioneer ball. Important nuances and rules of the game

 Each team has 6 people.

-The site is conditionally divided into 6 zones according to the number of players.
+The site is conditionally divided into 6 zones based on the number of players.

-The first player makes a throw from the far edge of his half of the field through the net to the half of the field of the opposing team.
+The first player makes a throw from the far edge of his half of the field through the net into the opposing team's half of the field.

-Girls are allowed to serve the ball from a place 2 meters closer to the net (from the back line).
+Girls are allowed to serve the ball from a place 2 meters closer to the net (from the baseline).

-The service is made after the referee's signal.
+The serve is made after the referee's signal.

-One of the players must catch the ball and, taking no more than three steps in their own half of the court, throw it over the net back to the half of the field of the first team.
-One of the players of the first team must also catch the ball and, after taking no more than three steps,after which it must either be passed to the player on command, or thrown over the net (player is allowed to have possession of the ball for no more than 2 seconds).
+One of the players must catch the ball and, after taking no more than three steps on his half of the court, throw it over the net back to the first team’s half of the field.
+One of the first team players must also catch the ball and, after taking no more than three steps,after which it must either be passed to the player on command or thrown over the net (the player is allowed to hold the ball for no more than 2 seconds).

-It is allowed to make no more than one pass in attack.
+You are allowed to make no more than one pass in an attack.

-In this game, like in volleyball, players move around the court to the next zone in a clockwise direction after winning a serve.
+In this game, like volleyball, players move around the court to the next zone clockwise after winning a serve.

-The game ends with 25 points, after which the teams change places and play another game.
+The game ends with 25 points, after which the teams switch places and play another game.

-In the case of scores in games 1:1, the final game is played up to 15 points.After the end of the first game, the teams change sides.
+If the score in the games is 1:1, the final game is played up to 15 points.After the end of the first game, the teams change sides.

-The ball is considered lost by the receiving team, and the serving team loses the serve if:
+The ball is considered lost by the receiving team and the serving team loses service if:

-1. The team hit the ball more than three times;
+1. A team hits the ball more than three times;

-2. The ball touched the player's body below the belt;
+2. The ball touched the player's body below the waist;

-3. The player has touched the ball twice in a row;
+3. The player touched the ball twice in a row;

-5. The player has crossed the middle line;
+5. The player has crossed the halfway line;

 6. The ball flew over the net, but fell into touch (beyond the line limiting the field);

-7. The ball flew under the net or touched objects outside the court.
+7. The ball went under the net or touched objects outside the court.

 Dimensions and layout of the site

-The area is 18 meters long and 9 meters wide.
+The size of the site is 18 meters long and 9 meters wide.
 The site is divided into two parts measuring 9x9 meters using a meter-wide grid.
-For boys and girls, the net is set at a height of:boys and boys up to 14 years old - 2.20 m., girls and girls up to 14 years old - 2.10 m.
+For boys and girls, the net is installed at the following height:boys and young men under 14 years old - 2.20 m, girls and young women under 14 years old - 2.10 m.

 Questionnaire:

-2. What are the dimensions of the platform in length and width?
+2. Please indicate the dimensions of the site in length and width?

-3. How many steps are allowed with the ball in hand?
+3. How many steps are you allowed to take with the ball in your hands?

 5. Is it a mistake for a player to touch the net?

-The history of the emergence of Pionerball is a Russian version of the game of volleyball.
+History of Pioneerball - Russian version of the game volleyball.
 Pioneerball owes its appearance to the pioneers of the 30s of the 20th century.

-Pioneerball is an excellent alternative to volleyball, according to very similar rules, however, not with such a high prevalence and popularity, although it is very loved by schoolchildren.
-A game for children that was played, often not on special sites and sometimes even without a net, simply marked the boundaries of the field with something.
-Now it is played mainly on the volleyball field, with a volleyball or basketball.
+Pioneerball is an excellent alternative to volleyball, with very similar rules, however, not with such high prevalence and popularity, although it is very loved by schoolchildren.
+A game for children that was played, often not on special grounds and sometimes even without a net, the boundaries of the field were simply marked with something.
+Nowadays it is played mainly on the volleyball field, with a volleyball or basketball.

-In this game, like in volleyball, players move around the court to the next zone in a clockwise direction after winning a serve.
+In this game, like volleyball, players move around the court to the next zone clockwise after winning a serve.

-The ball is considered lost by the receiving team, and the serving team loses the serve if: - The team hit the ball more than three times; - The ball touched the player's body below the belt; - The player has touched the ball twice in a row; - The player touched the grid; - The player has crossed the middle line; - The ball flew over the net, but fell into touch (beyond the line limiting the field); - The ball overflows under the net or touches objects that are out of bounds.
+The ball is considered lost by the receiving team, and the serving team loses serve if: - The team hits the ball more than three times; - The ball touched the player’s body below the waist; - The player touched the ball twice in a row; - The player touched the net; - The player crossed the middle line; - The ball flew over the net, but fell into touch (beyond the line limiting the field); - The ball flew under the net or touched objects located outside the court.

 Dimensions and layout of the site